 How often should you bathe your newborn?

-What type of tub?
+What type of tub do you need?

 What temperature should the water be?